چندشکلی های اگزون 2 ژن THRSP و ارتباط آنها با صفات تولیدی و تولیدمثلی در بزهای مرخز

 عنوان مقاله [English]

-Polymorphisms of THRSP gene exon 2 and their associations with productive and reproductive traits in Markhoz goats
+Polymorphisms of THRSP gene exon 2 and their associations with production and reproductive traits in Markhoz goats

 نویسندگان [English]